raamdev/wp-comment-subscriptions/readme.txt

 Tested up to: 3.8

 Plugin URI: http://wordpress.org/extend/plugins/wp-comment-subscriptions/
-Description: WP Comment Subscriptions is a robust plugin that enables commenters to sign up for e-mail notifications.
-It includes a full-featured subscription manager that your commenters can use to unsubscribe to certain posts or suspend all notifications.
+Description: Give commenters the ability to receive e-mail notifications for all new comment replies or only replies to their comments.

 Text Domain: wp-comment-subscriptions
 Domain Path: /langs